CorinYeatsCGPS/sanitise-fasta/README.md

 ### Encode Mode

-Encode mode reads a FASTA format file, replaces the header of each sequence with a new identifier based on the index and SHA1 checksum, and writes the output to STDOUT along with a mapping file.
+Encode mode reads a FASTA format file, replaces the header of each sequence with a new identifier based on the index and SHA1 checksum, and writes the output to STDOUT along with a datastore of the mapped identifiers.

 ```
 ./sanitiser -mode encode -input input.fasta > output.fasta